Are you a songwriter, producer, or artist? Here's a list of every acronym you need to know in the music business.

-Artists can provide a track ID when they don’t want to reveal themselves as the artist an/or the track name.
-An ID can be used when an artist wants to share the track and get feedback before it’s release, or if they’ve organised an exclusive premiere (eg. with a radio show) and it cannot be shared otherwise.
+Artists can provide a tracking ID when they don’t want to reveal themselves as the artist and/or the track name.
+An ID can be used when an artist wants to share the track and get feedback before its release, or if they’ve organized an exclusive premiere (eg. with a radio show) and it cannot be shared otherwise.

 OTB: Out of The Box

-OTB is the acronym for ‘Out of The Box’ – any production work that is done on gear outside of a computer, like on an analogue mixer, or using hardware FX units.
+OTB is the acronym for ‘Out of The Box’ – any production work that is done on gear outside of a computer, like on an analog mixer, or using hardware FX units.